CiaraClerkin/2DGED-CA1/README.md

 It's basically an endless type game where delivery points spawn on appartment balconies, each with their own 60 second timer.
 If you don't manage to touch a delivery before its timer runs out, it's game over.
 There would also be a score counter for how many packages were delivered.

+I was also thinking of having the player go back to a base to gather the food for deliveries, like a little bit of a break and adds to the realism of making deliveries.

 I love this idea.
 I was really disappointed that I couldn't do it.
 It's like Ship Shape from A Hat In Time, Crazy Taxi and Mirror's Edge had a 2D baby.

 ### Learning Resources